ph-kev/ChaoticMessages.jl/docs/src/convergence.md

 receiver_plot = plot(sol_receiver, idxs = (0, 1), legend = false, xaxis=L"t", yaxis="Receiver", linecolor="black", left_margin=10mm, bottom_margin=10mm)
 ```

 Lastly, we plot the absolute error between the $x$-component of the receiver's dynamical system and the transmitter's dynamical system.
 We see that the error converge to zero which means the pair of dynamical system synchronize for the $x$-component despite starting at different initial conditions.
-Also, it has been shown that the error converge to zero in $O(t^2)$ time.
+Also, it has been shown that the error converge to zero exponentially in time.
 The idea behind sending secret messages using chaotic dynamical systems is to encode a message in $x_T$ and having the receiver's dynamical system reproduce the message by its synchronization!

 ```@example convergence
 # Get only the x-component of the solution